fekberg/blog.filipekberg.se/Snow/_posts/2014-05-21-goodbye-wordpress-hello-snow.md

 * Which directories to copy from the themes folder
 * Which files and how to process each file

 The URL Format was important to me, I wanted everyone that linked to my blog to still be able to link to the same content.
-This was truly the most important part as it would otherwise break everyting.
+This was truly the most important part as it would otherwise break everything.

 My snow.config looks like the following: